 The single motor model has slower 0-60 speeds of 7.0 seconds, compared to the 4.5 second time on the high end dual-motor model.
 The dual motor model is also tow bar certified, in case you need to do some hauling.

 The Polestar 2 is a hatchback, which may offer some benefits over Tesla’s Model 3 sedan/saloon design.
 There’s also a frunk under the hood with enough space for a small grocery shopping load.

 The Polestar is very much driven by Android.
 It’s built into the car, giving you access to some Google Play apps as well as Google Maps and Google Assistant.
 Apple CarPlay will, interestingly, be added to the car in a software update later this year.

 Expect good quality audio, with the option to upgrade to a Harman/Kardon audio system if you’re prepared to pay extra.
 There are also upgrades for features like blind spot monitoring, collision warning and mitigation and adaptive cruise control.
 On the existing car, these are included in the price.
-They’re optional with the cheaper models which will add significantly to the price you pay, if you want these advanced safety features.
+They’re optional with the cheaper models which will add significantly to the price you pay.

 Polestar has also developed a video streaming service for the car, which displays content on the 11-inch center display.
 Designed to be used while parked or charging, the service won't incur any additional data costs, and will incorporate TV feeds from a range of European broadcasters at launch.
 More will be added at a later date.